-- The compliant solution must be tamper-resistant and include a mechanism which prevents tampering and should reveal any tampering attempts that might occur by the user or any third party in accordance with the specifications and requirements specified by the Authority.
+- The compliant solution must be tamper-resistant and include a mechanism that prevents tampering and should reveal any tampering attempts that might occur by the user or any third party in accordance with the specifications and requirements specified by the Authority.
 The Authority has the power to verify the e-invoicing generation solution to the specifications and requirements.

-- The compliant solution must be able to protect the generated electronic invoices and electronic notes from any alteration or undetected deletion, and contain some functionalities which enable the person subject to e-invoicing regulation to save electronic invoices and electronic notes and archive them in XML format without an Internet connection.
+- The compliant solution must be able to protect the generated electronic invoices and electronic notes from any alteration or undetected deletion and contain some functionalities which enable the person subject to e-invoicing regulation to save electronic invoices and electronic notes and archive them in XML format without an Internet connection.

-- The compliant e-invoice generation solution must be able to generate a Universally Unique Identifier (UUID) in addition to the invoice sequential number which identifies and distinguish each VAT Tax Invoice, Simplified Tax Invoice, and their associated notes in accordance with the specifications, requirements and timelines.
+- The compliant e-invoice generation solution must be able to generate a Universally Unique Identifier (UUID) in addition to the invoice sequential number, which identifies and distinguish each VAT Tax Invoice, Simplified Tax Invoice, and their associated notes in accordance with the specifications, requirements, and timelines.
 This shall be for each electronic invoice or electronic ote as per the requirements and timelines.
-UUID is a 128-bit number, generated by an algorithm chosen to make it unlikely that the same identifier will be generated by anyone else.
+UUID is a 128-bit number generated by an algorithm chosen to make it unlikely that the same identifier will be generated by anyone else.

-- The compliant solution must be able to generate a hash (an enciphered text obtained by applying a one-way algorithm upon data which prevents the return to the original data or amending or tampering it) for each generated electronic invoice or electronic note within the sequence of the electronic invoices and electronic notes.
+- The compliant solution must be able to generate a hash (an enciphered text obtained by applying a one-way algorithm upon data which prevents the return to the original data or amending or tampering with it) for each generated electronic invoice or electronic note within the sequence of the electronic invoices and electronic notes.
 The hash of the invoice is then embedded in the next invoice in the sequence.
-This hash is used to protect the sequence of Invoices from tampering whether by deletion or replacement
+This hash is used to protect the sequence of Invoices from tampering, whether by deletion or replacement.

 - The compliant solution must be able to generate a QR code which is a type of matrix barcode, with a pattern of black and white squares that is machine readable by a QR code scanner or the camera of smart devices in order to enable basic validation of electronic invoices and electronic notes.

 - The compliant solution must have a tamper-resistant invoice counter that cannot be reset.
-The counter must increment for each generated invoice or associated note and the compliant solution must record the value of this counter in each invoice or associated note.
+The counter must increment for each generated invoice or associated note, and the compliant solution must record the value of this counter in each invoice or associated note.
 This counter is used to ensure that invoices cannot be deleted from the end of the invoice sequence without detection.

 Will there be any fines or penalties for non-compliance?

-Yes, all provisions related to tax invoices in the VAT Law are applicable to electronic invoices including fines and penalties.
+Yes, all provisions related to tax invoices in the VAT Law are applicable to electronic invoices, including fines and penalties.

 Further regulations relating to the generation of e-invoices shall be made available by ZATCA in the coming months.

-Affiniax has collaborated with Pagero, a digital solution provider to ensure all our clients are compliant with the forthcoming E-invoice mandate.
+Affiniax has collaborated with Pagero, a digital solution provider, to ensure all our clients are compliant with the forthcoming E-invoice mandate.

 Not sure if these requirements apply to you?
-Read our blog on applicability, as well as other commonly asked questions to learn more.
+Read our blog on applicability, as well as other commonly asked questions, to learn more.

 If you would like to know more about the E-Invoicing Requirements, please feel free to approach our team.